Ghulam Rasool Mehr

-Ghulam Rasool Mehr (13 April 1895 – 16 November 1971) (غلام رسول مہر) was a Pakistani Muslim scholar and political activist born in Phoolpur, a village in the district of Jalandhar, British India.
+Ghulam Rasool Mehr (13 April 1895 – 16 November 1971) was a Pakistani Muslim scholar and political activist from Punjab.

 Early life

+Mehr was born in Phoolpur, a village in the Jalandhar district, British India.
 Mehr went to primary school in Khambra, then to Mission High School in Jalandhar City.
-He then enrolled at Islamia College (Lahore), where he developed a fondness for the city and its culture.
-He felt that while Delhi and Lucknow were steeped deep in Eastern culture, Lahore, was a happy blend of the East and the West, owing to its closer affiliation to the British Raj.
+He then enrolled at Islamia College, Lahore, where he developed a fondness for the city and its culture.
+He felt that while Delhi and Lucknow were steeped in eastern culture, Lahore was a blend of the East and the West, owing to its closer links to the British Raj.

 Career

 Mehr was deeply involved in the developments on the Indian political front.
-The Indian Muslims, apart from their participation in the Pakistan Movement, were agitated at what was happening, at that time, in the Muslim world.
-Young Maulana Mehr, who had just completed his education and who had a passion to serve the cause of freedom and the Muslim 'millat' (nation), began writing in the Daily Zamindar (newspaper) and eventually started working there.
+The Indian Muslims, apart from their participation in the Pakistan Movement, were agitated at what was happening at that time in the Muslim world.
+Young Mehr, who had just completed his education and who had a passion to serve the cause of freedom and the Muslim 'millat' (lit. nation), began writing in the Daily Zamindar and eventually started working there.

-In Lahore, Mehr meet Shibli Nomani and Nawab Waqar-ul-Mulk Kamboh, who were members of a delegation from Aligarh Muslim University.
-He also had the opportunity to listen to Allama Muhammad Iqbal recite his verses at the annual conference of Anjuman-e-Himayat-e-Islam.
+In Lahore, Mehr met with Shibli Nomani and Nawab Waqar-ul-Mulk Kamboh, who were members of a delegation from Aligarh Muslim University.
+He also had the opportunity to listen to Allama Muhammad Iqbal recite his verses at the annual conference of Anjuman-i-Himayat-i-Islam.

-Mehr also spent some time in Hyderabad.
+Mehr also spent some time in Hyderabad, Deccan.
 Though he did not succeed in getting a suitable job, living there gave him the opportunity to attain a 'political education' for himself.
 And it was in Hyderabad that he turned his attention from poetry to prose.
-This practice proved helpful, when he started his journalism career with an editorial published in the Daily Zamindar (newspaper) in 1921.
-Soon Maulana joined the paper and was in the thick of the battle going on in the name of freedom and Tehrik-i-Khilafat (Khilafat Movement).
+This practice proved helpful, when he started his journalism career with an editorial published in the Daily Zamindar in 1921.
+Soon Mehr joined the paper and was in the thick of the battle going on in the name of freedom and Tehrik-i-Khilafat.
 He had already joined Hizballah, an organisation started by Maulana Abul Kalam Azad.
-In fact, Azad was an important influence on Mehr and the latter drew inspiration from what was published in Al-Hilal (newspaper).
+In fact, Azad was an important influence on Mehr and the latter drew inspiration from what was published in Al-Hilal.

 Mehr had made a brief survey of contemporary political and religious movements and his opinions of them.
 His circumstances did not allow him to complete his memoirs.